 She Ain’t Sayin’ No and Today’s Crusades follow shortly in a cloud of jangling guitar riffs from guitarist Dan Muir and powerful drumming by Jack Fotheringham.
 A beautifully reggae-ish version of The Pogues’ Dirty Old Town make the incredibly enlarged crowd cheer in awe.

 Even though, they’re promoting the re-release of their debut album “Fully Cocked”, they manage to fit a couple of new tracks into their set-list, including Borneo, already bound to be an all-time favourite, before ending their impressive act with their hit Two Bridges, an anthemic song which made their crowd go wild at the last T In The Park, when Bwani Junction headlined the BBC Introducing Stage.

 Being compared to bands like Libertines and Vampire Weekend, Bwani Junction know exactly how to make the difference in the often much abused indie rock’n’roll panorama.
 It almost seems like they don’t think enough of themselves until they embrace their instrument and give way to their magic.
 It is impossible for the audience not to feel profoundly touched by the astounding sound of this talented Scottish foursome.

-Watch the video for Two Bridges here:
+Listen to Two Bridges here: